Hanoi’s 20 Best Street Eats to Spoil Your Taste Buds

 Che 16 Pho Ngo Thi Nham (Vietnamese sweet gruel)

-This 30-year-old sweet gruel shop is located at the crossroad of Ngo Thi Nham and Le Van Huu Street.
-It is arguably the oldest shop in Hanoi selling many kinds of traditional gruels namely green bean sweet gruel, black bean sweet gruel, lotus seed gruel and steamed sticky rice with sweet gruel.
-Thanks to natural ingredients and traditional cooking method, the gruel always remains the light sweet flavor.
-Prices are cheap from only 10,000 VND to 15,000 VND.
+This celebrated 30-year-old sweet gruel shop, located at the intersection of Ngo Thi Nham and Le Van Huu Street, is arguably one of the oldest in Hanoi.
+The shop offers various traditional gruels such as green bean sweet gruel, black bean sweet gruel, lotus seed gruel, and steamed sticky rice paired with sweet gruel.
+Utilizing natural ingredients and traditional cooking methods, their offerings maintain a light sweetness.
+Prices are affordable, ranging from just 10,000 VND to 15,000 VND.

 Che 16 Pho Ngo Thi Nham- Photo: @linhthuyphung